5 Tips on How to Overcome Jealousy and Insecurity Problems

 The important point here is that if you feel jealous or insecure constantly, it’s important that you identify those things which are causing you to experience these feelings.
 The idea is that if you understand your own emotions then you are one step closer to fixing them.

-2. Examine Yourself and Look at the Bright Side
+2. Examine Yourself

 If your jealousy is caused by feelings of inadequacy, just remember that you’re not as inadequate as you think you are.
 After all, jealousy is a sign of will and effort.
 The fact that you feel these emotions is a sign that you have things in your life that you can still feel jealous about.